This article was last updated on: October 2018

 Later, I ended up in Kim Jong-Il’s birthplace according to North Korea.

 They say he was born somewhere close to Mount Paektu on a military camp of anti-Japanese resistance.
-They also say a star was formed when he was born, a double rainbow appeared, and that it changed from winter to spring.
+They also say a star was formed when he was born, a double rainbow appeared, and that it changed from winter to spring, among other things.

 It’s a veeeeery crazy tale mate, but well, they believe that there.
 Here in Colombia corrupt people march, allegedly, against corruption.